Are you a current CIB Oyster Gardener?

 Q – Where do the volunteers get the baby oysters to start their project?

-Q – Can the gardeners eat the oysters?
+Q – Can humans eat the oysters?

 Q – Where are you putting the oysters?